-Julia Fiedorczuk is a poet, translator, and literary critic who popularised the idea of ecopoetry.
-She was born on 23rd March 1975 in Warsaw, where she still lives.
+Julia Fiedorczuk is a poet, translator, and literary critic who popularised the idea of ecopoetics.
+She was born on 23rd February 1975 in Warsaw.

 Poet, translator, literary critic popularizing the idea of ecopoetry.